santos-ag/santos-ag/README.md

 CTO and co-founder at **Roko Edge**. - https://rokoedge.com/

-Systems Engineer focused on low-level systems, performance, and deep learning.
+Systems Engineer focused on performance and deep learning.

 C++ and Python as main stack.
 I enjoy building reliable systems, from kernel drivers and memory optimization to tooling and applied machine learning.